theiconic/synopsis/README.md

 PHP variables or objects that can then be sent over a transport to another system, e.g. for debugging, monitoring and inspection purposes.

-It generates a standardised representation can easily be formatted in different ways.
+It generates a standardised representation that can easily be formatted in different ways.

 E.g. possible use-cases are
 - sending data together with log messages to a logging service
 - sending debug data to a debugging/inspection tool
 - pretty-formatting exceptions including their traces and the arguments in the calls of those traces
+- output data on different channels (e.g. terminal, web, etc.) via standardised formatters

 ## Setup (via Composer)
 Add a repository entry for this repository in your composer.json